microsoft/FluidFramework/examples/apps/cra-demo/README.md

 > `TinyliciousService` is the service we are using to handle the Fluid data for this local demo.
 You'll use different services if you load your app in Azure, Teams or Sharepoint.

 The second time `useEffect` fires, the `dataObject` will have been set, so we set up a listener to call `updateData` each time the `changed` event is fired. `UpdateData` will sync the view state with the necessary Fluid data.
-For this example, we're just pulling in all of the data.
+For this example, we're just pulling all of the Fluid data.

 ```jsx
 function App() {